LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/PM2 Commands for NextJS App.md

 - pm2 kill  ---> Kill the process if errored out **or**
 - pm2 restart Server ---> To restart it
 - pm2 flush ---> Used after killing process so all logfiles will be reset

+**Note:** chmod -R +x [node_modules] ---> The chmod +x command makes a file or a directory executable.
+This command may come handy in the event of error saying 'sh: 1: next: Permission denied'